netdata/kernel-collector/kernel/DEVELOPER.md

 ## Binaries

-Binaries are compiled according kernel version, the list of binaries are defned in our [Makefile](https://github.com/netdata/kernel-collector/blob/84e70d0ae83cc91fee59053459eff84f9077d2c5/kernel/Makefile#L66-L88).
+Binaries are compiled in accordance to kernel version, the list of binaries are defined in our [Makefile](https://github.com/netdata/kernel-collector/blob/84e70d0ae83cc91fee59053459eff84f9077d2c5/kernel/Makefile#L66-L88).

-When we are developing and we need to compile everything, we can run command:
+When needed to compile everything during development, we can run the command:

 ```sh
 make dev